AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 AnyStock series cannot be selected and have only the normal and hover states.
 You can specify how series look when legend item is hovered and enable markers:

 ```
-// create an and configure hovered state of a line series
+// create a line series
 var series1 = chart.plot(0).line(mapping1);
 series1.name("Close");

+// configure the series in the hover state
 series1.hovered().stroke("#aeb404", 1, "10 5", "round");
 series1.hovered().markers(true);
 series1.hovered().markers().type("star5");